Jack Conway (filmmaker)

 Hugh Ryan "Jack" Conway (July 17, 1886 – October 11, 1952) was an American film director and film producer, as well as an actor of many films in the first half of the 20th century.

 Conway and director Edmund Goulding share the distinction of directing the most Best Picture-nominated films without ever being nominated for Best Director, with three apiece.
 Conway's nominated films were Viva Villa!, A Tale of Two Cities, and Libeled Lady.

 Conway was one of a team of MGM contract directors, who forsook any pretense to a specific individual style in favor of working within the strictures set forth by studio management.
 A thoroughly competent craftsman, he delivered commercially successful entertainment, on time, and within budget.

 Early life and career

-Conway was born as Hugh Ryan Conway, on July 17, 1886, in Graceville, Minnesota, USA.
-Conway started out as an actor, joining a repertory theater group straight out of high school.
-He then moved into films, and in 1911, became a member of D.W.
-Griffith's stock company, appearing primarily in Westerns.
+Conway was born as Hugh Ryan Conway on July 17, 1886, in Graceville, Minnesota, United States.
+He began his career as an actor, joining a repertory theater group shortly after graduating from high school.
+He later moved into film acting and, in 1911, became a member of D.W.
+Griffith’s stock company, where he appeared primarily in Westerns and gained experience in early film production techniques.

-He briefly became a film star with The Valley of the Moon (1914).
+He briefly achieved recognition as a film actor with The Valley of the Moon (1914).
+During the 1910s, Conway transitioned from acting to directing, beginning a long career behind the camera in the American film industry.